zagui440s/personalCP/6Django/Day2/part-II/Intro-to-Django-Associations/README.md

   ]
 ```

-> Now lets create a `move` model in move_app/models.py and add a couple of validators.
+> Now Let's create a `move` model in move_app/models.py and add a couple of validators.

 ```python
 # move_app/models.py